kushaldas/summertraining/docs/opsec.rst

 Here are a few suggestions on good practices while using computers daily life.
-In this guide we mentioned a few major habits or tools., and then we also links to documents to learn more about those habits or tools.
+In this guide we mentioned a few major habits or tools., and then we also provide links to documents to learn more about those habits or tools.

+.. note:: You should read the previous chapter first, and then only start reading this
+          chapter.

 Use strong and unique passwords
 -------------------------------